 William’s catch was 8 feet, 5 1/4 inches long, and 327 pounds!
 He donated the large gar to the Mississippi Museum of Natural Science in Jackson, where it is on display.
 Wildlife officials estimated this gar to be between 50 and 70 years old, although some approximated that the gar could have been up to 94 years old.
 The average lifespan of an Alligator gar is generally 26 to 50 years of age.

 Before then, an alligator gar caught in Texas held the record.
 The specimen was caught in 1951 and weighed 289 pounds.
 After this, a Louisiana alligator gar caught in 2002 came really close at 215 pounds.
 However, it was caught with a bow and was thus disqualified.
 Another impressive catch was a 179-pound specimen caught in 1997.
-This makes the Mississippi catch the longest in the world.
+This makes the Mississippi catch the largest in the world.

 Impressive Facts About Alligator Gars